Joe Biden warns of US peril from Donald Trump's 'dagger' at democracy

 A new poll from The Associated Press-NORC Center for Public Affairs Research showed that 3 in 10 Republicans say the attack was not violent.
 Around two-thirds of Americans described the day as very or extremely violent, including about 9 in 10 Democrats.

-The percentage of Americans who blame Trump for the riot has grown slightly over the past year, with 57% saying he bears significant responsibility, up from 50% in the days after the attack.
+The percentage of Americans who blame Trump for the riot has grown slightly over the past year, with 57 per cent saying he bears significant responsibility, up from 50 per cent in the days after the attack.

 Trump's claims of widespread election fraud were rejected by the courts and refuted by his own Justice Department.